-Having regard to the Environmental Protection (Waste Management) Policy 2000 (EPP(Waste)), the EIS should indicate the results of investigation into the feasibility of using waste minimisation and cleaner technology options during all phases of the MGOPD.
+Having regard for the Environmental Protection (Waste) Policy, the EIS should indicate the results of investigation into the feasibility of using waste minimisation and cleaner technology options during all phases of the proposal.
 Waste minimisation and treatment, and the application of cleaner production techniques, should also be applied to gaseous wastes, particularly methane, nitrogen oxides, sulfur oxides, particulates and carbon dioxide.
 Particular attention should be paid to measures, which will maximise energy efficiency and minimise internal energy consumption in the proposal.

 Cleaner production waste management planning should be detailed especially as to how these concepts have been applied to preventing or minimising environmental impacts at each stage of the proposal.
-Details on natural resource use efficiency (e.g. energy and water), integrated processing design, and any co-generation of power and by-product reuse as shown in a material/energy flow analysis are required.
+Details on natural resource use efficiency (e.g. energy and water), integrated processing design, co-generation of power and by-product reuse as shown in a material/energy flow analysis are required.